IMF says talks constructive on possible Egypt aid deal

 Street violence and feuds with the opposition have sapped confidence and foreign reserves have slid to critical levels.
 The fiscal deficit is reaching unaffordable levels and Egypt's pound has fallen more than 8 percent against the dollar this year.

-Last month, President Mohamed Mursi called for elections to be held between April and June, but a court later canceled his decree, throwing the electoral process into limbo.
+Last month, President Mohamed Mursi called for elections to be held between April and June, but a court later cancelled his decree, throwing the electoral process into limbo.

 Analysts say the IMF may be reluctant to offer funding while no one knows when the elections will be held.